-The DC/DC converter is a liquid-cooled component that converts high-voltage (216-397 volts) DC power to low-voltage (12 volts) DC power while maintaining electrical isolation between the 2 DC power systems.
-The converter steps down the high voltage to 12 volts, providing power to the vehicle low-voltage battery systems.
-The PCM controls the operation of the DC/DC converter through an enable input from the PCM to the DC/DC converter.
+The DC/DC converter is a liquid-cooled component that converts high-voltage DC to low-voltage DC power.
+It maintains an electrical isolation between the 2 DC power systems.
+This system converters the high voltage (275 volts) to low voltage (12 volts) that provides power to the vehicle low-voltage battery systems.
+The PCM controls the operation of the DC/DC converter through an enabled input from the PCM to the DC/DC converter.